 Deposits and Inventories

 Almost all tenancies will have a deposit of some form included in the Agreement.
 This is to cover any damage or dilapidations beyond fair wear and tear that is evident at the end of the tenancy.
-Typically the deposit amount is the equivalent of 5 weeks of the rent agreed.
+The maximum deposit amount is the equivalent of 5 weeks of the rent agreed.

 Since 06 April 2007 it has been law that any deposit taken under a new or renewed Assured Shorthold Tenancy must be protected through a government backed tenancy deposit protection scheme.
 Samuel Wood are members of such a scheme, the Tenancy Deposit Scheme and we register and protect the vast majority of our Landlord’s tenancy deposits through this scheme.